The Paleolithic diet

 The good news is that you don’t have to count grams or calories; the golden rule is to simply stop eating when you feel full.

 But this diet does more than just help you to lose weight.
-It also protects against cardiovascular diseases and cancer
+It also protects against cardiovascular diseases and cancer and aids digestion.

 Lean meat, poultry, fish and seafood, eggs, low-starch fruit and vegetables, nuts and seeds.

 Cold-pressed oils, avocado, dried fruit, tea, coffee and alcoholic drinks.

 Wheat products, legumes, dairy products, processed or tinned foods, starchy vegetables (potatoes, cassava, yams), fatty meats, salted foods, fizzy drinks.

 According to Dr Eaton's theory, you can allow yourself one, two or even three meals made up of “non-approved” foods each week.
 These breaks make easing into the new lifestyle a little less tricky.